chili-chips-ba/openeye-CamSI/README.md

 ## Execution Play 3 - Ethernet streaming
-- [ ] Add 1GE as second video sink, then move display to remote PC, via UDP VLC
+- [x] ✔ Add 1GE as second video sink, then move display to remote PC, via UDP VLC
-- [x] Document implementation via block diagram and project repo
+- [x] ✔ Document implementation via block diagram and project repo

 ## Execution Play 4 - Porting to openXC7
-- [x] Create snap-free installation workflow
+- [x] ✔ Create snap-free installation workflow
-- [x] Port final design from Vivado to openXC7
+- [x] ✔ Port final design from Vivado to openXC7
-- [x] Simulate it with Verilator and cocoTB, in CI/CD system
+- [x] ✔ Simulate it with Verilator and cocoTB, in CI/CD system
-- [x] Document scripts and flows used in this process
+- [x] ✔ Document scripts and flows used in this process

 This task validates our Vivado-proven RTL with the openXC7 toolchain for Xilinx Series7 devices.
 The main objective is to `identify limitations in the opensource synthesis and PnR flow, analyze them, find root causes, then collaborate with the openXC7 team to drive resolutions`.